erinkelsey/javascript-basics/testing-basics/README.md

 # Testing Basics

-Basic JavaScript project to show basics of unit, integration and end-to-end testing, using Jest.
+JavaScript project to show basics of unit, integration and end-to-end testing, using Jest and Puppeteer.

 # Install